turbot/steampipe-plugin-code/docs/index.md

 Source code can be any string or data for querying.

-[Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.
+[Steampipe](https://steampipe.io) is an open source CLI to instantly query local data or APIs (cloud or not) using SQL.

-List instances in your Code account:
+List secrets in your source code:

 ```sql
 select